KodieIvie/Udacity/README.md

 http://localhost:5000/api/json
 - username = world | password = hello -

+I reused code from api developer website's and from previous Udacity projects like the Full Stack Foundations and Authentication and Authorization courses.

 ******** getting started *********
 1. First install the following in your python 2.7 environment.